bruceravel/demeter/documentation/Artemis/extended/ipots.rst

 --------------------------------

 The two oxygen types can get differnt unique potentials by choosing the :guilabel:`tags` style.
-Note that in the atoms.inp pairs of oxygen sites were given the tags :quoted:`Oax` and :quoted:`Oeq`.
+Note that, in the :file:`atoms.inp` file, pairs of oxygen sites were given the tags :quoted:`Oax` and :quoted:`Oeq`.
 Also note that the two carbon sites were given the same tag.
 With all this, we get the following :file:`feff.inp` file:

 ::